JunzeQin-Frank/Franksnew.git.io/README.md

 The website is created using HTML.
+Please download the full folder!